nsusemiehl/Recipe-Recomender/README.md

 Navigate to the address given by your system.
 It typically defaults to http://127.0.0.1:5000/ From there, follow the directions on the UI.
+Note: After running one search, the page may need to be refreshed to run a second search.

 We did not do extensive testing in MacOS, as we did not have it readily available for develoment and testing.
 If MacOS is required, follow these steps:
 >cd ./Recipe-Recomender-master